metalboyrick/assap/README.md

 ASSAP (Anti-Sybil Attestation Protocol) is a decentralized identity verification protocol built on Solana.
 It empowers users and developers with secure, human-readable attestations, modular sybil protection, and easy-to-use SDKs, aiming to redefine trust on-chain. ([Read More](https://www.assap.xyz/))

-## Monorepo Composition

-This monorepo is structured with the following main applications and packages:

 ## Architecture and how it works

 ![ASSAP Architecture](apps/main/public/Architecture.drawio.svg)